Europe set to delay bank capital rules as U.S. row simmers

 By standardising EU capital rules, the law would also make it easier for the European Central Bank to supervise lenders, the first step towards a banking union - a cornerstone of closer fiscal integration in the euro single currency area.

-"In practical terms, it seems to be impossible to do something that is implemented by January 1, but officially that hasn't been said," a senior lawmaker in the European Parliament said.
+"In practical terms, it seems to be impossible to do something that is implemented by January 1 but officially that hasn't been said," said a senior lawmaker in the European Parliament.

-Banks have been pushing for a delay of the new rules until the beginning of 2014, arguing that the U.S. move would put them at a disadvantage.
+Banks have been pushing for a delay of the new rules until the beginning of next year, arguing that the U.S. move would put them at a disadvantage.

 INDECISION